- This event has passed.

 Encouraging Maori into STEM initiative – Taniora Herewini, Puhoro STEM Academy

 Real-world NZ applications of IoT and VR – Presentation by AUT

 Conference closes – if attending the Nation dinner, buses will depart from the Grand Millennium Hotel every 15 minutes from 5.30pm to 6.15pm

 Who should attend?

 This is a night full of glitz and glam for our members and their key stakeholders and clients to celebrate our industry wins.
-It also includes an exquisite three-course ‘Kiwiana’ meal, and world-class entertainment.
+It also includes an exquisite three-course ‘Kiwiana’ meal, and great entertainment.

 If you have a project up for an award, or are looking for a perfect event to network with a group of business contacts – then this is the event to book out a table and do so!

 There are three award categories being recognised during the evenings events:

 More details can be found here.
 Please note that nominations have opened and will close 30th November.

 Nation dinner program